What Does an LVN to RN Program Include?

 Designed for Licensed Vocational Nurses

 For nursing professionals who hold the nursing license and have at least one year of employment as a Licensed Vocational Nurse, the indicated form of training consists in LVN to RN certification training programs.
-LVN to RN certification training programs not only offer students access to high-quality education, but also enable them to obtain the Registered Nurse certification and enter on the job market in less time and for less money.
-For the fact that they corroborate efficient learning with convenience and affordability, LVN to RN intensive courses have achieved a great reputation and have become very popular among individuals looking to build solid, successful careers in the medical branch.
+LVN to RN certification training programs not only offer students access to high-quality education, but also enable them to obtain the Registered Nurse certification.
+For the fact that they corroborate efficient learning with convenience and affordability, LVN to RN intensive courses have achieved a great reputation and have become very popular among individuals looking to build a career in the medical branch.

 LVN to RN certification training programs LVN to RN are especially designed for currently licensed LVN's in prospect of obtaining the Associate of Science in Nursing Degree to become employed as Registered Nurses.
 Such types of LVN to RN courses consist of 2 semesters, each being 16 weeks with approximately 27 to 32 hours per week for theory, clinical and self directed modules.

 The topics covered during LVN to RN courses include: Orientation/Transition to AD Nursing, Foundations-I, Nursing Across the Lifespan I-Theory Course, Nursing Across the Lifespan I-Clinical Course, Mental Health/Psychiatric Nursing-Theory Course, Mental Health/Psychiatric Nursing-Clinical Course, Nursing Across the Lifespan II-Individuals and Family/Complex Needs, Nursing Across the Lifespan II-Clinical Course, Foundation II-Professional Development and Preceptorship.
 Upon completion of the training program, graduate students will receive a LVN to RN training certification, valuable in their future nursing profession.